 Not long, all together with all the stops around 2-2.5 hours.
 The walk itself is not challenging at all; it’s definitely not like hiking Adam’s peak.

 Because you alrdeay have a driver, and you are flexible, he can drop you off at the train station for you to continue your journey with the famous scenic train.
 In this case, you should take your luggage with you.
 Tell your van driver to drop you off at a train station called Pattipola (the most elevated train station in Sri Lanka!).

 Whichever direction you take, the ride is extremely beautiful!

 I took my train to Ella.
 All about it in the next post.

 Honestly, if you are traveling on budget – I would say not really.

-Besides, there is no guarantee you will get to see the view even if you wake up at 5 am in the morning.
-The weather in this part of Sri Lanka is very tricky, you can never know what to expect.
+Besides, there is no guarantee you will get to see the view at World’s End even if you wake up at 5:00 in the morning.
+The weather in this part of Sri Lanka is very tricky and you never know what to expect.
 In fact, none of my friends who went there were lucky, only me.

-Nevertheless if you are ok spending 30-40 $ per person, the walk itself to the World’s End in Sri Lanka is very nice and enjoyable.
-Almost no physical efforts required!
+Nevertheless if you are ok spending $30-$40 per person, the walk itself to the World’s End in Sri Lanka is very nice and enjoyable.
+Almost no physical effort is required!
 It is definitely not as challenging as Adam’s peak!

 In this case, I would say – try your luck!